The New Oil

 Getting Started

-I suggest you stop what you’re doing immediately and adopt secure passwords for your most critical accounts.
+After that, I suggest you stop what you’re doing immediately and adopt secure passwords for your most critical accounts.
 Bank, email, and other accounts you can’t afford to live without.
 Do it right now before you do anything else.

 For the rest of your accounts, I recommend updating your passwords to something secure “as you go.”
 This means you change passwords as you use them.
 For example, next time you log into eBay, change your password.
 Then, next time you order pizza, change that password.
 In time every account will have a unique, strong password.